 - Outline the importance of the evaluation, including the value to them as an individual, as well as to the wider community of interest.

 - Provide enough detail so that participants can make and an informed decision about whether or not they want to take part in the study.
-(Follow the link to ethical conduct in evaluation below for more on this.)

 - Be realistic about the likely time commitment, should they decide to become involved.